qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

 * **Referenced Layers** also considered as parent layers, are those with the primary key, pointed to, so here they would be ``plants`` and ``animals`` layers.
 You need to define the primary key of the referenced layers from the dropdown, so it is ``fid``.
-Note that the definition of a valid primary key requires all the referenced layer to have a field with that name.
+Note that the definition of a valid primary key requires all the referenced layers to have a field with that name.
 If there is no such field you cannot save a polymorphic relation.

 Once added, the polymorphic relation can be edited via the :guilabel:`Edit Polymorphic Relation` menu entry.